martenframework/marten/docs/docs/templates/reference/tags.md

 ## `method_input`

-The `method_input` template helper tag creates a hidden input tag.
+The `method_input` template tag creates a hidden form input tag.
 This input tag has the name `_method` and gets the value assigned provided by the first tag argument

 For example: